 During the academic year we also offer the higher level students, as needed, IELTS Test Preparation, TOEFL Test Preparation, and various other courses that support Intensive English Program students to succeed when they cross over to the academic community.

 - How to write a research paper

-- Our class schedule follows a 14-week semester.
-We offer 20 hours of English class for each week.
+- Our classes follow a semester-long (14-16 week) schedule.
+We offer 18-20 hours of English instruction for each week.

-Coursework for the four levels is divided into three sets of classes: Reading and Writing, Listening and Speaking and Grammar.
+Coursework for the five levels is divided into four sets of classes: Reading, Writing, Listening and Speaking, and Grammar.

 Level One: Reading and Writing

 The learning outcomes for Level One assist students in grasping the main ideas of a given text.
 Orthographic control is reviewed.

 Students will learn to read and comprehend directions, write simple paragraphs using basic verb tenses, and start to increase vocabulary at the academic register.
 The instructor emphasizes brainstorming, group work, and collaborative tasks.

 - Presenting one main idea in a paragraph